-Rafting the Colorado River through the Grand Canyon is perhaps the best river trip in the world.
+A Grand Canyon rafting trip on the Colorado is one of the best river trips in the world.
 That's a bold statement, but most who have spent time there will agree that it is a life changing experience.
-It's not just the whitewater, but about spending up to 3 weeks in remote desert wilderness with some of the most dramatically stunning scenery in the world.
+It's not just the whitewater, but about spending up to 3 weeks in a remote desert with some of the most dramatically stunning scenery in the world.
 It’s the Grand Canyon!

-The whitewater is fairly straightforward big water Class III with a few Class IV/IV+, but has it’s own rapid rating system from 1 - 10.
+The whitewater is fairly straightforward big water Class III with a few Class IV/IV+, but has its own rapid rating system from 1 - 10.
 The rapids are spread out and at times the pools in between the rapids are several miles long.
-The biggest rapids are Crystal and Lava Falls which are both intimidating and have a good chance of flipping your boat.
+The biggest rapids are Crystal and Lava Falls which are both intimidating and have a good chance of flipping your raft.

 Most people take 14 - 21 days to complete the 227 mile journey from Lee's Ferry to Diamond Creek.
 If you're doing a private trip you'll need to be at Lee's Ferry the day before you launch to rig your boats.
 After rigging, you'll row your boats about 100 feet downstream to the boat camp.
 The next morning a NPS ranger will check IDs and life jackets, give you a final talk, and send you on your way.
 If you can’t steal away for 2-3 weeks, it’s possible to do a shorter trip by hiking into or out of Phantom Ranch at mile 88 or doing as few as 10 days on a 39-foot motor rig.